clerk/clerk-chrome-extension-starter/README.md

 This repo will be enhanced with examples of authentication redirection flows such as OAuth or Magic Links and advance extension patterns using [Manifest V3 service workers](https://developer.chrome.com/docs/extensions/mv3/service_workers/) and the new [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/).

+## Development

+The `Enable URL-based session syncing` should be `DISABLED` from the `Clerk Dashboard > Setting` for a development instance to support @clerk/chrome-extension functionality.

 ## Deploy to Production

 Setting the `allowed_origins` is **REQUIRED** for both **Development** and **Production** instances when using the WebSSO use case.